 About our Directors

 Tom Dozier, M.S.
-Behavior Analysis is the basic science of human behavior.
+BBehavior Analysis is the basic science of human behavior.
 A part of this science involves human reflexes and how we acquire them.
 Misophonia appears to be a conditioned (acquired) reflex to the trigger sounds.
 Tom developed Relaxation and Counterconditioning Therapy (RCT) as a treatment for misophonia.
 This includes muscle relaxation training and the Neural Repatterning Technique based on the concept of counterconditioning of reflexes.
-Using the Trigger Tamer app, it can slowly reduce the misophonic reflex.
+Using the Trigger Tamer app or real-life experiences, it can slowly reduce the misophonic reflex.
 This process actually changes the neurology associated with the misophonic reaction.
-Tom is also the author of five peer-reviewed journal articles on misophonia and the book, Understanding and Overcoming Misophonia, 2nd Edition, A Conditioned Aversive Reflex Disorder.
+Tom is also the author of seven peer-reviewed journal articles on misophonia and the book, Understanding and Overcoming Misophonia, 2nd Edition, A Conditioned Aversive Reflex Disorder.

 Tom received a Master’s of Science from California State University, Stanislaus in 2012 in an interdisciplinary program titled, “Behavior Analysis and the Family.”
 His primary career focus is on parenting and parenting skills (see 3LParenting.com, guaranteedpt.com, or LDSParentCoach.org).
 Tom became interested in misophonia in 2012 because he worked with parents of children with misophonia.
 He recognized that the misophonic reaction to trigger sounds was an involuntary reflex behavior.
 As such, misophonia triggers should respond similar to other acquired reflexes.
-Tom saw an opportunity to help individuals suffering with a condition that had no known cure.
+Tom saw an opportunity to help individuals suffering with a condition that had no known cure or treatment.

 Based on the research in acquired reflexes and relevant published journal articles, Tom developed a new misophonia treatment method and has applied this method successfully to individuals, primarily using telehealth video-chat.
 When the treatment conditions are right, individuals experience a great decrease in the reactions to trigger sounds or even have no reaction (cured) for that trigger.